bencheeorg/benchee/README.md

 The available options are the following (also documented in [hexdocs](https://hexdocs.pm/benchee/Benchee.Configuration.html#init/1)).

-* `warmup` - the time in seconds for which a benchmarking job should be run without measuring times before "real" measurements start.
-This simulates a _"warm"_ running system.
+* `warmup` - the time in seconds for which a benchmarking job should be run without measuring anything before "real" measurements start.
+This simulates a _"warm"/running_ system.
 Defaults to 2.
-* `time` - the time in seconds for how long each individual benchmarking job should be run for measuring the execution times (run time performance).
+* `time` - the time in seconds for how long each individual scenario (benchmarking job x input) should be run for measuring the execution times (run time performance).
 Defaults to 5.
 * `memory_time` - the time in seconds for how long [memory measurements](measuring-memory-consumption) should be conducted.
 Defaults to 0 (turned off).
 * `inputs` - a map or list of two element tuples.
 If a map, they keys are descriptive input names and values are the actual input values.
 If a list of tuples, the first element in each tuple is the input name, and the second element in each tuple is the actual input value.
 Your benchmarking jobs will then be run with each of these inputs.
 For this to work your benchmarking function gets the current input passed in as an argument into the function.
 Defaults to `nil`, aka no input specified and functions are called without an argument.
 See [Inputs](#inputs).
 * `formatters` - list of formatters either as a module implementing the formatter behaviour, a tuple of said module and options it should take or formatter functions.
-They are run when using `Benchee.run/2` or you can invoktem them through `Benchee.Formatter.output/1`.
+They are run when using `Benchee.run/2` or you can invoke them through `Benchee.Formatter.output/1`.
 Functions need to accept one argument (which is the benchmarking suite with all data) and then use that to produce output.
-Used for plugins.
+Used for plugins & configuration.
+Also allows the configuration of the console formatter to print extended statistics.
 Defaults to the builtin console formatter `Benchee.Formatters.Console`.
 See [Formatters](#formatters).
+* `:measure_function_call_overhead` - Measure how long an empty function call takes and deduct this from each measured run time.
+Defaults to true.
 * `pre_check` - whether or not to run each job with each input - including all given before or after scenario or each hooks - before the benchmarks are measured to ensure that your code executes without error.
 This can save time while developing your suites.
 Defaults to `false`.
 * `parallel` - the function of each benchmarking job will be executed in `parallel` number processes.
 If `parallel: 4` then 4 processes will be spawned that all execute the _same_ function for the given time.
-When these finish/the time is up 4 new processes will be spawned for the next job/function.
+When these finish/the time is up 4 new processes will be spawned for the next scenario.
 This gives you more data in the same time, but also puts a load on the system interfering with benchmark results.
-For more on the pros and cons of parallel benchmarking [check the wiki](https://github.com/PragTob/benchee/wiki/Parallel-Benchmarking).
+For more on the pros and cons of parallel benchmarking [check the wiki](https://github.com/bencheeorg/benchee/wiki/Parallel-Benchmarking).
 Defaults to 1 (no parallel execution).
 * `save` - specify a `path` where to store the results of the current benchmarking suite, tagged with the specified `tag`.
 See [Saving & Loading](#saving-loading-and-comparing-previous-runs).
 * `load` - load saved suit or suits to compare your current benchmarks against.
 Can be a string or a list of strings or patterns.
 See [Saving & Loading](#saving-loading-and-comparing-previous-runs).
-* `print` - a map from atoms to `true` or `false` to configure if the output identified by the atom will be printed during the standard Benchee benchmarking process.
+* `print` - a map or keyword list from atoms to `true` or `false` to configure if the output identified by the atom will be printed during the standard benchee benchmarking process.
 All options are enabled by default (true).
 Options are:
-  * `:benchmarking`  - print when Benchee starts benchmarking a new job (Benchmarking name ..)
+  * `:benchmarking`  - print when Benchee starts benchmarking a new job (`Benchmarking name ...`)
   * `:configuration` - a summary of configured benchmarking options including estimated total run time is printed before benchmarking starts
   * `:fast_warning` - warnings are displayed if functions are executed too fast leading to inaccurate measures
-* `console` - options for the built-in console formatter:
-  * `:comparison` - if the comparison of the different benchmarking jobs (x times slower than) is shown.
-Enabled by default.
-  * `extended_statistics` - display more statistics, aka `minimum`, `maximum`, `sample_size` and `mode`.
-Disabled by default.
-* `:unit_scaling` - the strategy for choosing a unit for durations and counts.
+* `:unit_scaling` - the strategy for choosing a unit for durations, counts & memory measurements.
 May or may not be implemented by a given formatter (The console formatter implements it).
-When scaling a value, Benchee finds the "best fit" unit (the largest unit for which the result is at least 1).
+  When scaling a value, benchee finds the "best fit" unit (the largest unit for which the result is at least 1).
 For example, 1_200_000 scales to `1.2 M`, while `800_000` scales to `800 K`.
-The `unit_scaling` strategy determines how Benchee chooses the best fit unit for an entire list of values, when the individual values in the list may have different best fit units.
+The `unit_scaling` strategy determines how benchee chooses the best fit unit for an entire list of values, when the individual values in the list may have different best fit units.
 There are four strategies, defaulting to `:best`:
     * `:best`     - the most frequent best fit unit will be used, a tie will result in the larger unit being selected.
-    * `:largest`  - the largest best fit unit will be used (i.e. thousand and seconds if values are large enough).
+    * `:largest`  - the largest best fit unit will be used
-    * `:smallest` - the smallest best fit unit will be used (i.e. millisecond and one)
+    * `:smallest` - the smallest best fit unit will be used
     * `:none`     - no unit scaling will occur.
-Durations will be displayed in microseconds, and counts will be displayed in ones (this is equivalent to the behaviour Benchee had pre 0.5.0)
 * `:before_scenario`/`after_scenario`/`before_each`/`after_each` - read up on them in the [hooks section](#hooks-setup-teardown-etc)
-* `:measure_function_call_overhead` - Measure how long an empty function call takes and deduct this from each measure run time.
-Defaults to true.

 ### Measuring memory consumption

-Starting with version 0.13, users can now get measurements of how much memory their benchmarks use.
+Starting with version 0.13, users can now get measurements of how much memory their benchmarked scenarios use.
+The measurement is **limited to the process that benche executes your provided code in** - i.e. other processes (like worker pools)/the whole BEAM isn't taken into account.

 This measurement is **not** the actual effect on the size of the BEAM VM size, but the total amount of memory that was allocated during the execution of a given scenario.
 This includes all memory that was garbage collected during the execution of that scenario.
-It **does not** include any memory used in any process other than the original one in which the scenario is run.

 This measurement of memory does not affect the measurement of run times.

 In cases where all measurements of memory consumption are identical, which happens very frequently, the full statistics will be omitted from the standard console formatter.
-If your function is deterministic, this will always be the case.
+If your function is deterministic, this should always be the case.
 Only in functions with some amount of randomness will there be variation in memory usage.

 Memory measurement is disabled by default, and you can choose to enable it by passing `memory_time: your_seconds` option to `Benchee.run/2`: